 Hurricanes and icebergs

-There is also a risk of seasonal flooding in certain areas in which Suncor operates, which is managed through contingency plans rel="noopener noreferrer" to protect facilities that include backup generators and pumps to drain critical operating units and equipment.
+There is also a risk of seasonal flooding in certain areas in which Suncor operates, which we manage through contingency plans to protect facilities that include backup generators and pumps to drain critical operating units and equipment.